satumk/trywithkids/README.md

 ## How to install this software
-Install Netbeans by following instructions here: http://moocfi.github.io/courses/general/programming/how-to-get-started.html Install Mongo by following instructions here: https://docs.mongodb.com/manual/administration/install-community/ Download the .zip-file containing this program.
+Install Netbeans by following instructions here: http://moocfi.github.io/courses/general/programming/how-to-get-started.html Install Mongo by following instructions here: https://docs.mongodb.com/manual/administration/install-community/ Find the Java driver mongo-java-driver-3.10.1.jar for mongo at https://mongodb.github.io/mongo-java-driver/ and download the driver,  make sure it is in the same folder as the project folders src and target.
+If it is not, please move it there.
+Download the .zip-file containing this program.
 From Netbeans, choose "file" -> "import project" -> from ZIP... and choose the zip-file containing this file.
 Choose open.